MuhammadManan/Namaste-React/README.md

 # Reconciliation

 - Using Reconciliation Algo Process( React Fiber )
-- Having Virtual DOM: representation of Actual DOM - Virtual DOM is nothing, just a normal JS Object ( React Component )
+- Having Virtual DOM: Object-representation of Actual DOM - Virtual DOM is nothing, just a normal JS Object ( React Component )
 - Using Diff Algo which find the difference btw old and new virtaul DOM
 - then update the UI.

+note:

+- whenever state variables update, react triggers a reconciliation cycle(re-renders the component).

 # React Hook